 - If you’re looking for a guidebook to NYC, this is my favorite choice.
 It will introduce you to even more of the best things to do on the Upper West Side.

 - I always travel with travel insurance from World Nomads.
-You never know when something might go wrong, especially in this day and age, and you don’t want to get stranded during your trip without help.
-You never know when extreme weather will strike or some other emergency.
+You never know when something might go wrong.
 But with travel insurance, you’re protected even if you’re attacked by a devil baby while you’re exploring the best things to do on the Upper West Side.

 Best Things to Do on the Upper West Side